voxel-wiki/voxel-wiki.github.io/content/wiki/bloxels/index.md

 ---

-So, how does one avoid these pitfalls?
+So, how does one avoid these pitfalls and make things work?

-...
+You need to heed just one word: **Compression**

 ### How to actually store Bloxels